tw-haiven/haiven-mcp-server/README.md

 - **Claude Desktop** - Anthropic's desktop app
 - **VS Code** - With AI extensions (Claude, Codeium, etc.)
 - **Cursor** - AI-powered code editor
-- **Zed** - Modern code editor with AI features
 - **Any MCP-compatible tool** - Following the Model Context Protocol standard

 ## 🎉 **What Users Get**

 After setup, users can:
 - 💬 Ask their AI tool: "What Haiven prompts are available?"
-- 🚀 Execute prompts: "Using Haiven prompt create user story splitup for the jira ticket JIRA-1234"
+- 🚀 Execute haiven prompts implicitly : "Using Haiven prompt create user story splitup for the jira ticket JIRA-1234"

 ## 🔧 **For IT Teams**